fullstorydev/fs-lexicon/README.md

 ## 🤖 MCP Integration (Optional)

-Lexicon includes an **optional comprehensive Model Context Protocol (MCP) server** that exposes enterprise-grade tools for FullStory, BigQuery, and Snowflake as standardized AI tools and resources.
+Lexicon includes an **optional comprehensive Model Context Protocol (MCP) server** that exposes enterprise-grade tools for FullStory as standardized AI tools and resources.

 > **⚠️ Important**: The MCP server is completely optional and can be safely excluded from deployments.
 Lexicon's core functionality (webhook processing, data transformation, multi-cloud connectors) works perfectly without any MCP components.